justinburris2/cardkbpi5/README.md

 sudo apt install python3-smbus
 ```

-To install uinput i had to installe synaptic package manager then do a manual search for uinput to install it. everytime i would install uinput through the terminal i would get an error and a message stating it was externally managed. so far this is the only way i found that worked.
+To install uinput I had to install synaptic package manager then do a manual search for uinput to install it.
+Everytime I would install uinput through the terminal I would get an error and a message stating it was externally managed.
+So far this is the only way I found that worked.

 ```bash
 sudo apt install synaptic
 ```
+Then

-then open synaptic and search for "python3-uinput"
+open "synaptic package manager" and search for "python3-uinput" and install it.

+Return to the Terminal window.

 ## Clone the Git Repo